I. Outlook

 - L2BEAT Strengthens L2 Security Standards

 L2BEAT announced that it will implement stricter security standards for L2 projects.
 Projects that fail to provide sufficient data availability guarantees or prove system integrity will be reclassified as "others."
-All L2 projects must meet new requirements by mid-2025, or they may face reclassification.
+All L2 projects must meet the new requirements by mid-2025, or they may face reclassification.

-- Ethereum L2 Unified Upgrade to be Completed by 2025
+- Unified Ethereum L2 Upgrade to be Completed by 2025

 # IV.
 Macroeconomic Data Review and Key Data Release Points for Next Week

-In March 2025, U.S. retail sales increased by 1.4% month-on-month, exceeding market expectations of 1.3% and February's 0.2%, marking the largest single-month increase since January 2023.
-As of the week ending April 12, the number of initial jobless claims in the U.S. recorded 215,000, dropping to a new low since the week of February 8, 2025, lower than the market expectation of 225,000 and the previous value of 223,000.
+In March 2025, US retail sales increased by 1.4% month-on-month, exceeding market expectations of 1.3% and February's 0.2%, marking the largest single-month increase since January 2023.
+As of the week ending April 12, the number of initial jobless claims in the US recorded 215,000, dropping to the lowest level since the week of February 8, 2025, below market expectations of 225,000 and the previous value of 223,000.

 April 25: Final value of the University of Michigan Consumer Sentiment Index for April